ordina-jworks/ordina-jworks.github.io/_posts/2019-04-24-istio-service-mesh-s2s.md

 The service exposes this certificate and connecting services (clients) can validate it.
 Because certificates can have a longer life span, this is easier to manage, compared to the JWT setup.
 Setting up certificates, adopting the services to use them and rotating them over time, can be very challenging.
-Every services needs to expose a secure endpoint and serve the correct certificate.
+Every service needs to expose a secure endpoint and serve the correct certificate.
 This is a non-trivial step and can, again, introduce very hard to debug issues.

+// TODO section about 2 kinds of authZ and AuthN

 This is exactly where Istio pops up in the game.
 It makes using certificates for service to service encryption and authentication easy.